Roy / Mr. Furious

-- Cursed with Awesome: A parody of this trope.
+- Cursed With Awesome: As a parody of this trope, he is cursed with superpowered farts.
 He's pretty proud of it, not angsty.

 - Fartillery: Pinpoint accuracy (as long as he corrects for the wind) and potent enough to be a One-Hit KO.
 It's also supernatural in nature, the result of a gypsy putting a curse on him.